Doris J. Bullocok, Ed.D.

 - Be available to attend the Program for the entire summer session

-- Plan to continue enrollment at Edward Waters University
+- Plan to continue enrollment at Edward Waters College

-Successful completion of the Pearce Institute grants student regular admission to the University.
+Successful completion of the Pearce Institute grants student regular admission to the College.

 “If there is anything more reprehensible than the practice of discriminiation upon a people because of race, color, religion, national origin or ancestry, it is for the people discriminated against to accept it without protest or resistance.
 It is an evidence of an utter lack of self-respect, the most priceless possession an individual or group can have, without which there can be no human dignity.”